rPPG-Toolbox: Deep Remote PPG Toolbox: The rPPG-Toolbox

-The toolbox includes preprocessing code that converts multiple public datasets into a form amenable for training with the neural models.
-The standard form for the videos (features) we select includes raw frames and difference frames (the difference between each pair of consecutive frames) stored as numpy arrays in a [N, W, H, C] format.
-Where N is the length of the sequence, W is the width of the frames, H is the height of the frames and C is the channels.
-Channels in this case is six, as the raw frames and difference frames are included.
-For faster data loading, each videos in the datasets is typically broken up into several ``chunks’’ of non-overlapping 180 frame sequences.
-All these parameters (N, W, H, C) are easy to change and customize.
-The PPG waveforms (labels) are stored as numpy arrays in a [1, N] format.
+The toolbox includes pre-processing code that converts six public datasets into a form amenable for training with neural models.
+The standard form for the videos we select includes raw frames and difference frames (the difference between each pair of consecutive frames) stored as numpy arrays in a [N, W, H, C] format.
+Where N is the length of the sequence, W is the width of the frames, H is the height of the frames, and C is the number of channels.
+There are six channels in this case, as both the raw frames and difference frames account for three color channels each.
+For faster data loading, all videos in the datasets are typically broken up into several ``chunks’’ of non-overlapping N (e.g., 180) frame sequences.
+All of these parameters (N, W, H, C) are easy to change and customize.
+The PPG waveform labels are stored as numpy arrays in a [N, 1] format.
+The entire pre-processing procedure is supported with multi-thread processing to accelerate the data processing time.

-In the first version of the rPPG-Toolbox we provide preprocessing code for four commonly used public datasets: UBFC~\cite{bobbia2019unsupervised}, PURE~\cite{stricker2014non} and SCAMPS~\cite{mcduff2022scamps}.
+We have provided pre-processing code for UBFC-rPPG~\cite{bobbia2019unsupervised}, PURE~\cite{stricker2014non} SCAMPS~\cite{mcduff2022scamps}, MMPD~\cite{tang2023mmpd}, BP4D+~\cite{zhang2016multimodal}, and UBFC-Phys~\cite{sabour2021ubfc}.
+Each of these datasets encompasses a diverse array of real-world conditions, capturing variations in factors such as motion, lighting, skin tones/types, and backgrounds, thus presenting robust challenges for any signal processing and machine learning algorithm.
+Tools (python notebooks) are provided for quickly visualizing pre-processed datasets and will be detailed further in Appendix-\ref{sec:additional_features}.
+We also support the pre-processing and usage of augmented versions of the UBFC-rPPG~\cite{bobbia2019unsupervised} and PURE~\cite{stricker2014non} datasets, a feature which we describe further in Section~\ref{sec:augmented_datasets}.

-\textbf{UBFC-RPPG}~\cite{bobbia2019unsupervised}: The UBFC-RPPG RGB video dataset, collected with a Logitech C920 HD Pro at 30Hz with a resolution of 640x480 in uncompressed 8-bit RGB format.
-A CMS50E transmissive pulse oximeter was used to obtain the gold-standard PPG data.
-During the recording, the subjects were seated one meter from the camera.
-All experiments are conducted indoors with a mixture of sunlight and indoor illumination
+\textbf{UBFC-rPPG}~\cite{bobbia2019unsupervised}: This dataset features RGB videos recorded using a Logitech C920 HD Pro webcam at 30Hz.
+The videos have a resolution of 640x480, and they are stored in an uncompressed 8-bit RGB format.
+Reference PPG data was obtained using a CMS50E transmissive pulse oximeter, thereby providing the gold-standard validation data.
+The subjects were positioned approximately one meter away from the camera during the recording sessions.
+The videos were captured under indoor conditions with a combination of natural sunlight and artificial illumination.